MatthewBareno/REEU_intern/README.md

 3. Cut yor primers and filter by quality below 30 Phred score
 4. Put together a [`bash`](https://www.gnu.org/software/bash/) script to process ALL your samples with one script

+** Today **
+1. Retrive from NCBI or any other database the genomes of:
+      - _Populus trichocarpa_
+      - _Septoria musiva_ \
+      (Find the reference genomes information on the manuscripts)
+2. Understand the formats and concepts behing a genome assembly
+3. Summarize the genome data for _P. trichocarpa_ and _S. musiva_
+> Hints:
+Genome size: \
+No of contigs: \
+N50:\
+No. of genes: \
+and more!

 ### Readings:
 Tutorials:
 Linux: https://www.guru99.com/unix-linux-tutorial.html \